Snowflake-Labs/sfquickstarts/site/sfguides/src/geo_analysis_geometry/geo_analysis_geometry.md

 <img src ='assets/geo_analysis_geometry_23.png' width=500>

 > aside negative
 >  After clicking "Get" you may see a message saying "Getting Data Ready.
 This will take at least 10 minutes.".
-In this case simply continue this quick-start and come back to this step when we start using this dataset.
+In this case simply continue this quickstart and come back to this step when we start using this dataset.

 ### Install CARTO Analytics Toolbox from the Snowflake Marketplace

 Now you can acquire CARTO’s Analytics Toolbox from the Snowflake Marketplace.
-This will share UDFs (User defined functions) to your account that will allow you to perform even more geospatial analytics.
+This will share UDFs (User defined functions) to your account which will allow you to perform even more geospatial analytics.

 * Similar to how you did with the data in the previous steps, navigate to the `Marketplace` screen using the menu on the left side of the window
 * Search for` CARTO` in the search bar